bvchess/taxman/README.md

 Approach
 ---------------
-In roughly 75% of cases, an optimal solution for game N can be quickly derived from the optimal solution to game N-1.
+In more than 70% of cases an optimal solution for game N can be quickly derived from the optimal solution to game N-1.
 For games where an optimal solution is not as easy to find, the program takes advantage of the fact that the maximum feasible score for game N is no more than N larger than the optimal score for game N-1.
 The program tries to find a solution totalling the maximum feasible score and, if none can be found, targets a score one less than that.
 It